greys-tools/pk-rpc/README.md

 # PluralKit RPC
-A rich presence client for RPC users.
+A rich presence client for PluralKit users.

 This program will get your currently fronting system member and show it in your Discord status.
 Make sure you run the program on the same machine as your Discord client in order for it to work.